pixel2pixeldesign/Kavya/readme.txt

 = Translations =

 If you've translated this theme into your language, feel free to send the translation over to suresh.savliya@gmail.com.
-Currently the following translations are available:

-Russian by Konstantin Kovshenin ( http://kovshenin.com )
-French by Lumière de Lune ( http://lumieredelune.com )
-Brazilian Portugese by Rafael Funchal ( http://www.rafaelfunchal.com.br )
-Italian by Fx Bénard ( https://github.com/fxbenard )
-Chinese (Taiwan)
-Chinese (China)
-Polish
-Bulgarian
-German
-Spanish